ADA-GWU/3-concurrency-DDursun/README.md

 ## About the assignment
--
+The task includes image processing and usage of multiple threads in order to pixelize the provided image.
+The application has 2 modes 'S' and 'M', single and multi-threading, respectively.
+The pixelization is done in 2 modes according to the running mode:

+- Single thread: Left to right, top to bottom
+- Multi thread: Division into n strips (n being number of availible threads), and processing from left to right

 ## Prerequisites
 All the codes in this repository is written in  Java programming language.
-In order to test the codes, Java should be installed in the system.
+In order to use the application, Java should be installed in the system.
 Following the steps and is necessary for running the codes.

 #### Installing Java